BoomMccloud/interviewer-pro/project_planning/SYSTEM_ARCHITECTURE.md

 -   **Role**: Main orchestrator component that handles session lifecycle and manages state.
 -   **tRPC Hooks Used**:
     -   `api.session.getActiveSession.useQuery`: Fetches the current state of an interview.
-    -   `api.session.startInterviewSession.useMutation`: Initializes the interview.
+    -   `api.session.startInterviewSession.useMutation`: Re-initializes an interview for a "reset" flow.
     -   `api.session.submitResponse.useMutation`: Sends user's chat message for a conversational response.
     -   `api.session.getNextTopicalQuestion.useMutation`: Requests a new topic.
-    -   `api.session.saveSession.useMutation`: Saves the current interview progress.
+    -   `api.session.saveSession.useMutation`: Saves progress or ends the interview.
+    -   `api.session.generateInterviewQuestion.useQuery`: Generates a standalone sample question.

 ### Backend tRPC Procedures